 1) Visit The Tower Of Belem

-Belem has a lot to see, so be sure to read our 10 Must See Places In Belem, Lisbon article for more information!
+Belem has a lot to see and do, a tour of the area can be a great way to see Belem, be sure to read our 10 Must-See Places In Belem, Lisbon article for more information!

 2) Eat As Many Pasteis De Belem